 Clean Water State Revolving Fund loans

 Provided by the federal Clean Water Act (CWA), the Clean Water State Revolving Fund (CWSRF) program is funded through an annual EPA capitalization grant, state matching funds, and principal and interest repayments on past program loans.
-The CWSRF program provides low-interest and forgivable principal loan funding for wastewater treatment construction projects, eligible nonpoint source pollution control projects, and eligible "Green" projects.
+The CWSRF program provides low-interest and forgivable principal loan funding for wastewater treatment construction projects, eligible nonpoint source pollution control projects, and eligible "green" projects.

 Stormwater Financial Assistance Program grants

-The Stormwater Financial Assistance Program (SFAP) is designed to fund stormwater projects and activities that have been proven effective at reducing impacts from existing infrastructure and development and enhance existing stormwater programs.
+The Stormwater Financial Assistance Program (SFAP) is designed to fund stormwater projects and activities that have proven effective at reducing impacts from existing infrastructure and development and enhance existing stormwater programs.
 Stormwater facility projects and a limited set of stormwater activities project types are eligible for SFAP funding.

-On-site Sewage Systems Program (OSS)
+On-site Sewage Systems program (OSS)

 This program provides funds to local governments to set up low-interest loan programs to repair or replace failing on-site sewage systems.
-Property owners unable to qualify for conventional bank loans and marine waterfront property owners can use the program get loans to fix or replace their systems where failures might directly affect Puget Sound.
+Property owners unable to qualify for conventional bank loans and marine waterfront property owners can use the program to get loans to fix or replace their systems where failures might directly affect Puget Sound.
 Both the Clean Water State Revolving Fund and the Centennial Clean Water Program provide funding for this program:

 - Clean Water State Revolving Fund (CWSRF) loans can be used by counties and cities to loan money to qualified land owners to repair or replace their failing on-site sewage systems.